Skip to main content

 Everyone is excited about their new project.
 We don’t want you to settle for a lower goal than you want, but at the same time, we need to be realistic in order to not be disappointed later on.

 A music project is not as straightforward as many other business projects.
 There are no guarantees since we are dependent on so many other external factors.
 However, you can always expect that we will work as efficiently as possible, prioritize the work that we believe is best for you, and take responsibility for when stuff goes wrong.
-We have processes in place to deliver as consistently as possible, but this will still not mean that all our projects will be successful (which is a very subjective term by the way).
+We have processes in place to deliver as consistently as possible, but this will still not mean that all our projects will be successful.

 We feel that it is important to say this upfront so that you don’t rush into this project with false hopes.
+We only want to sign artists who understand how we work and are a good fit for working together.
 That’s why we made a list of things we think is great to know before signing a project with us.

 You should know this before signing a project with us